 - Intestinal contractions.
 Strong muscle contractions in the intestinal walls can result in bloating and diarrhea.
 Weak contractions, on the other hand, can interfere with food passage and cause hard stools.

 - Severe infection.
 Bacteria or viruses can trigger the onset of IBS.

 How to Prevent Irritable Bowel Syndrome

 - Changes in diet and eating habits.
-Certain foods and habits may trigger the onset of IBS symptoms.
-Limit your sugar intake as too much of it can upset your bowel.
-It also helps to focus when you’re eating and chew your food properly.
 Consider working with a nutritionist or dietitian too.
 They can recommend food choices that won’t exacerbate symptoms of IBS.

 - Stress management.
 Managing stress can help ease IBS symptoms.
 Stressors can come in various forms.
 They can be psychological, such as financial difficulties, relationship problems, or job loss.
 They can also be physical, such as an illness or a recent surgery.
 Either way, stress is known as one of the major triggers of Irritable bowel syndrome.
 So practicing stress relief techniques such as deep breathing or meditation can be of huge help.
 Participating in mindfulness training can also help clear your head of worries so you can focus on the present better.

 - Progressive relaxation exercises.
 Performing progressive relaxation exercises can also help ease muscle tension.
 If you are not used to doing daily exercises, you may want to visit a physiotherapy clinic.
 Physiotherapists can advise you which types of exercises are best for your needs.

 Physiotherapy treatment for irritable bowel syndrome focuses on alleviating its symptoms.
 Your physiotherapy will guide you in making simple lifestyle changes.
 An exercise program will be designed for you to help you reduce stress and anxiety.